6:30 am to 5:00 pm

 Courier Service is available on an as-needed basis.
 Please contact Lee Davis at email@example.com to schedule this service, or if you have any questions about mailing to and from the Centers.

-Mail is delivered to each building twice daily.
+Mail is delivered to each building once daily.
 Outgoing mail will usually go out the same day if we receive it before 4 p.m.
 If you have large quantities of outgoing mail, call us so we can make arrangements to accommodate you.
 Student mail pick up and delivery will occur twice a day.

 Postage is charged for services that are more expensive than First Class Letters and Flats, for grant or self-support budgets, and for bulk mailings.
 We generally bill at the end of each month.